RAF Warboys: Second World War

 VE Day, 8 May 1945, saw big changes at RAF Warboys; the first was Navigation Training Unit that disbanded at the end of June 1945 but was replaced on 22 July by 128 Squadron with the re-equipped de Havilland Mosquitos from RAF Wyton.
-On 28 June arriving from Bourn was No. 1696 (Bomber) Defence Training Flight.
+On 28 June arriving from Bourn was No. 1696 (Bomber) Defence Training Flight RAF.
 571 Squadron arrived from Oakington on 20 July equipped with Mosquitos.
 On 23 July the A.O.C. of 8 Group, AVM J.R.
 Whitley DSO AFC, came to inspect the station for the final time; he was very impressed.

 Warboys was coming to an end and it started with 571 Squadron when it disbanded on 20 September 1945; not long to follow was 1696 (Bomber) Defence Training Flight on 28 September and 1323 (AGLT) Flight was two days after that.
 128 Squadron left on 8 October for service on the continent.
 With only a few communications aircraft left the airfield was strangely quiet.
 On 15 December 1945 Warboys was placed under a care and maintenance basis with its parent station Upwood.